 Subpart C contains many specific requirements for research involving prisoners and should be reviewed by the researcher.
 In order to review research involving prisoners, the IRB is required to have a prisoner representative with appropriate background and expertise to serve in that capacity on the committee.
-The OHRP has specific guidance for involving prisoners in research at http://www.hhs.gov/ohrp/policy/prisoner.html
+The OHRP has specific guidance for involving prisoners in research.